 Commercial wall coating in Salisbury

-Salisbury is not a city where you coat first and ask questions later.
-Alongside modern units on the business parks, the centre carries some of the oldest commercial building stock in Wiltshire: solid-walled properties, lime renders and conservation-area frontages that need a careful, breathable approach or no coating at all.
-Commercial wall coating in Salisbury therefore starts, for us, with a survey and an honest conversation about whether your building is a sensible candidate.
+Salisbury isn’t a city where we coat first and ask questions later.
+You’ve got modern units on the business parks, sure, but the centre also holds some of Wiltshire’s oldest commercial buildings.
+We’re talking solid-walled properties, lime renders, and frontages in conservation areas.
+These need a careful, breathable approach, or sometimes, no coating at all.
+So, for us, any commercial wall coating in Salisbury starts with a survey and an honest chat about whether your building is even a sensible candidate.

-The aim of this page is not to sell you a coating.
-It is to explain how we decide whether one will work on your building, what we check during the survey, and the situations where we will recommend repair or a breathable alternative instead.
-That is how exterior work should be sold in a city like this one.
+Our aim here isn’t to just sell you a coating.
+It’s to explain how we decide if one will actually work on your building, what exactly we check during the survey, and the situations where we’ll recommend a repair or a breathable alternative instead.
+That’s how exterior work should be done in a city like this one.

 Two very different kinds of building

-Enquiries here tend to split in two.
-The first group is modern commercial stock: rendered offices, retail units and industrial premises on the edges of the city, where a high-build exterior coating is usually straightforward once the substrate is prepared.
-The second is older property: shops, offices and hospitality premises in and around the centre, often solid-walled, sometimes listed.
-Those walls manage moisture by breathing, and the wrong product traps damp and accelerates decay.
-We also look after rural and agricultural businesses in the surrounding villages, where exposed elevations raise the same questions.
-Knowing which situation you are in is the whole point of the survey.
+Most of the enquiries we get around here tend to fall into two camps.
+First, there’s the modern commercial stuff: rendered offices, retail units, and industrial buildings on the city’s outskirts.
+A high-build exterior coating is usually straightforward on these, once we’ve prepped the substrate properly.
+Then there’s the older property: shops, offices, and hospitality places right in the centre or nearby.
+These often have solid walls, and some are even listed.
+Those walls manage moisture by breathing, and if you put the wrong product on, you’ll trap damp and speed up decay.
+We also look after rural and agricultural businesses in the surrounding villages, and their exposed elevations often raise the same questions.
+Figuring out which situation you’re in is the whole point of our survey.

 What happens before anyone opens a tin

-We visit the building, walk every accessible elevation and test rather than assume.
-The survey establishes what the wall is made of, how wet it is, why it is wet if it is, how well any existing finish is adhering, and whether cracking has settled or is still moving.
-On older stock we also flag anything that points towards listed building consent or conservation-area rules before a specification is even discussed.
-We carry out the same surveys for businesses in Amesbury, Andover and Warminster, and as far afield as Southampton.
+We’ll visit your building, walk every accessible elevation, and we test things rather than just assuming.
+The survey tells us what the wall is made of, how wet it is, why it’s wet if it is, how well any existing finish is sticking, and whether any cracking has settled or is still moving.
+On older buildings, we’ll also flag anything that points towards needing listed building consent or conservation-area rules before we even start talking about a specific product.
+We carry out these same surveys for businesses in Amesbury, Andover and Warminster, and even as far afield as Southampton.

-- Substrate identified: modern render, lime render, brick or previously painted masonry
+- We identify the substrate: modern render, lime render, brick, or previously painted masonry.

-- A check on conservation or listing constraints before any product is named
+- We check for conservation or listing constraints before we name any product.

 The honest cases against coating

-Salisbury has buildings that simply should not take a modern film-forming coating, and we say so when we find one.
-Solid walls that need to breathe call for vapour-open treatments or plain honest repair, not a sealed surface.
-Blown render needs cutting back.
-Live cracks need their cause addressed.
-Damp from a leaking parapet or downpipe needs the leak fixed first.
-A contractor who quotes for coating without checking these things is pricing your building for failure, however competitive the number looks.
+Salisbury has buildings that simply shouldn’t take a modern, film-forming coating.
+And when we find one, we’ll tell you.
+Solid walls that need to breathe require vapour-open treatments or just good, honest repair, not a sealed surface.
+Blown render needs to be cut back.
+Live cracks need their underlying cause dealt with.
+And damp from a leaking parapet or downpipe?
+That leak needs fixing first.
+A contractor who quotes for coating without checking these things is setting your building up for failure, no matter how cheap their price looks.

 Why survey-led suits a heritage city

-A survey-led contractor has nothing to gain from coating a building that should not be coated, because the recommendation is the product.
-For commercial owners across Wiltshire that means a clear, written account of what your walls need, an honest no where a no applies, and a specification with reasoning behind it where coating is the right call.
-You also keep the survey findings either way, so even a no has value.
-If you manage premises in Salisbury and the exterior is starting to ask questions, an inspection will answer them properly.
+A survey-led contractor has nothing to gain from coating a building that shouldn’t be coated.
+Our recommendation *is* the product.
+For commercial owners across Wiltshire, that means a clear, written account of what your walls actually need, an honest “no” when a “no” is the right answer, and a specification with solid reasoning behind it when coating *is* the right call.
+You also keep the survey findings either way, so even a “no” has value.
+If you manage premises in Salisbury and the exterior is starting to show its age, an inspection will give you the proper answers.